-Removal is a serious sanction and will only be used in response to serious misbehaviour.
+Removal is a serious consequence and will only be used in response to serious detrimental behaviour.
 Staff will only remove children from the classroom once other behavioural strategies have been attempted, unless the behaviour is so extreme as to warrant immediate removal.